For organizations where AI decisions carry legal, financial, or reputational risk.

 Legal & Compliance

-"AI is summarising contracts, generating policy drafts, and assessing regulatory language."
+"AI is summarising contracts and generating policy drafts."

 Would your legal team stake their reputation on an AI-generated summary?